 This is good for young kids who still don’t grasp the importance of warming up because all they care about is running.

 Please don’t make it difficult for your youngster and let him tag you after 30 seconds or a minute.
 Otherwise, you will kill the fun.

-For older kids, they can play tag for as long for 3 minutes or so before they can switch to another warm-up drill.
+Older kids can play tag for as long as 3 minutes or so before they can switch to another warm-up drill.

 2. Light Jogging

 Jogging is another easy warm-up as kids naturally run most of the day.